Chapter 4.20

 4.20.080 Revocation or suspension of registration—Grounds.

-The city council may, at any time, suspend or revoke any registration issued under the provisions of this chapter whenever the registrant, or any manager, officer, director, agent or employee of the business owner, has caused, permitted or knowingly done any of the following:
+The mayor may, at any time, suspend or revoke any registration issued under the provisions of this chapter whenever the registrant, or any manager, officer, director, agent or employee of the business owner, has caused, permitted or knowingly done any of the following:

-(2) Conducted, engaged in or operated the business on premises in the city which do not conform to the ordinances of the city; or
+(2) Conducted, engaged in or operated the business or premises in the city which does not conform to the ordinances of the city; or

 (3) Engaged in unfair or deceptive acts or practices in the conduct of the business, operated the business in such a manner as to constitute a public nuisance; or

 (4) Made any material false statement or representation, or failed to disclose any material information to the city in connection with obtaining the business registration or any renewal thereof.
 (Ord.
+1782 § 2, 2014: Ord.
 1239 § 8, 1993).

 4.20.090 Revocation—Registrant right to appeal.

 Upon revocation, the permittee shall have a right of appeal to the council.
 The registrant shall, within ten days of the notice of revocation, give notice to the city clerk, in writing, of his intent to appeal the revocation to the council.
-The clerk shall place the registrant’s appeal on the agenda of the next regularly scheduled council meeting occurring more than five days after receipt of the notice of appeal, and inform the registrant, in writing, of the date, time and location of meeting.
+The clerk shall advertise a public hearing on the matter of the appeal of the business license revocation at the first available regularly scheduled meeting that legal notice can be provided for following receipt of the appeal and place the registrant’s appeal on the agenda of said regularly scheduled council meeting, and inform the registrant, in writing, of the date, time and location of meeting.
 (Ord.
+1782 § 3, 2014: Ord.
 1239 § 9, 1993).

 4.20.100 Revocation—Hearing.